 2. Ask your internet service provider to check and unlock your TV’s MAC address.

-3. Check if your TV has the latest firmware installed on it.
-If not, update the Samsung TV software using a USB flash drive.
+• Check if your TV has the latest firmware installed on it.
+If not, update the Samsung TV software via a USB flash drive.

-4. If your router or modem is old or has some technical problem, your TV won’t connect to a wireless network.
-Try to connect your TV to your phone’s hotspot network.
-If the connection is established without any issue, it means your router has a problem and it’s time to get it changed for good.
+• Try connecting your TV to your phone’s hotspot network.
+If the connection is established without any issue, it means your router has a problem, and it’s time to get it changed for good.
 Also, try to reset the router settings.

-7. Samsung TV 2018 and older models support only 2.4 GHz networks.
-If that’s the case, get your router configured to ensure 2.4 GHz network output.
+• Samsung TVs 2018 and older models support only 2.4 GHz networks.
+Get your router configured to ensure a 2.4 GHz network output.
 You can also try switching between 2.4 GHz and 5 GHz networks.

 Error Code 105

-Error code 105 on Samsung TV is again due to network connectivity issues.
-You start getting Error code 105 when your TV can’t find and connect to Wi-Fi or wired connection.
+Error code 105 is again due to network connectivity issues.
+You start getting Error code 105 when your TV can’t find or connect to Wi-Fi or a wired connection.
 To fix this problem, you can try the following solutions.
-Before you proceed, however, try to connect your mobile phone as a hotspot to find out if the TV is connecting to a wireless network.
+Before you proceed, however, try to connect your mobile phone as a hotspot to find out if the TV connects to a wireless network.
 If your TV can connect to a hotspot, try these:

 Method 1